cryotools/glacier-morphometry/README.md

 The arithmetic mean, the standard deviation and the skewness of the plateau elevations.
 Derived in the processing loop, after the plateau detection execution, from the result.
 The skewness is calculated in the same way as for the entire glacier, as described in previous sections.

+##### `area_absolute_*`

+The absolute area in square meters.
+If a cell fits into different categories, it is counted in all of them.

+`area_absolute_glacier` is not derived in the plateau detection itself, but before in the main metrics script.
+It is described in the previous section.

+`area_absolute_flat` is the sum of all flat areas on the glacier (with no minimum area), that do not exceed the threshold